 Tightly wrap the log and store it in an air-tight container in the refrigerator for an hour before serving or using in this chocolate cup recipe.
 Or store sealed tightly for two months or so.

-And I chose to showcase my new vegan recipe within almond chocolate cups stuffed with a mixture of the vegan marzipan, crushed almonds, and almond butter, of course!
+And I chose to showcase my new healthy treat recipe within chocolate cups stuffed with a mixture of the marzipan, crushed almonds, and almond butter, of course!

 But you don't have to make these cups to enjoy the marzipan, you can also use it in your own recipes, tarts, croissants, or simple serve in bite-sized chunks for afternoon tea.